 TYPES OF SERVICES: Initial reading assessment, individualized reading instruction, progress monitoring.

 EXPERTISE: Working with students with learning disabilities and speech language delays/difficulties, building phonemic awareness, reading comprehension strategies, balanced literacy.

 Rachel is a nationally certified School Psychologist and certified in the Wilson Reading System.
 Rachel is passionate about working with children to promote their academic, social, and emotional growth.
 Her education includes a B.S. in Marketing from the Rutgers School of Business and Masters in Education with an Advanced Certificate in School Psychology from CUNY Brooklyn College.

 As a School Psychologist, she has worked with a diverse population of general and special education students at the elementary and middle school levels, conducting psycho-educational assessments and providing counseling services.
 She also fosters collaborative relationships in which children, parents, school staff, and outside agencies can work together to maximize students’ potential, and create the most positive school environment that is possible for them.

 As a Brooklyn Letters reading tutor, Rachel uses the Wilson program to improve children’s decoding, fluency, comprehension, and spelling skills.
 She is intent on creating a nurturing and supportive learning environment for her students so they feel most comfortable to persist and challenge themselves.
 She highlights students’ strengths by tailoring lessons to meet each student’s unique learning style.

-LOCATION: Manhattan: west side & lower Manhattan Brooklyn: Brooklyn Heights and Cobble Hill/Carroll Gardens areas; She resides in Brooklyn Heights.
+LOCATION: Manhattan: Upper East and West sides & lower Manhattan Brooklyn: Williamsburg, Park Slope, Brooklyn Heights and Cobble Hill/Carroll Gardens areas; She resides in Williamsburg.